yangchristina/opb-utils/README.md

 git-pr.sh: pushes questions in /questions to github (different branch for each question)

 To use: create .env file, and copy .env.example there, and fill in

+TODOS:
+- table to params for easy randomization
+- when matching supported: change ifs to match matching instead of dropdown